 How Long Does Vegetable Oil Last

 Once you open the bottle, the liquid gets access to new air, and the oxidation process speeds up a bit.
 That pretty much means that a half-open bottle degrades in quality faster than an unopened one.
-Nevertheless, the process is gradual, and if you oil isn’t old already, it should last in good condition at least 6 to 12 months.
-Again, these periods are only estimates.
+Nevertheless, the process is gradual, and if your oil isn’t old already, it should last in good condition at least 6 to 12 months.

 |Vegetable oil (unopened)||Best by + 3 – 6 months|